10 best books to learn English with

 “You never really understand a person until you consider things from his point of view… Until you climb inside of his skin and walk around in it.”

-A masterpiece of American literature that will help you understand the history of the United States.
+This is a masterpiece of American literature that will help you understand the history of the United States.
 They say a culture can only be understood through language, and this is a great story for you to test that theory.